 We use the eight Gatsby Benchmarks to help us set out an ambitious framework for work related learning and careers guidance to support our young people in this key area of their personal development.

 Our Enterprise Advisor, Ian Howells from Honda, assists us in developing initiatives.
 Our careers programme is reviewed annually.
 The next review is November 2021.

 We aim to provide students from Year 7 through to 13 with opportunities that will allow them to build employable skills and make informed decisions about their future.
-Opportunities include understanding of their competencies through The Edge, independent GCSE options advice; guidance on Post 16 options after KS4 and guidance on Post 18 options.
-Our holistic approach to careers guidance allows a successful transition from KS3, KS4 and Post 16.
+Opportunities include understanding of their competencies, independent GCSE options advice; guidance on post-16 options after KS4 and guidance on post-18 options.
+Our holistic approach to careers guidance allows a successful transition from KS3, KS4 and post-16.
 The broad themes for each year are:

 Year 7: Awareness of different compentencies

 Year 8: Pathways into options